 I said back in the beginning I'd mention a couple of possible exceptions.
 The first thing one should do if you're considering one of these exceptions is reconsider whether there isn't a better way to do what you need to do.
-Once you are convinced there is no better way consider posting a support request4 or asking in an IRC channel to see if somebody else sees another way.
+Once you are convinced there is no better way consider posting a support request

 So once you reach the conclusion that there is no other way and you've found one of those magical issues for which there is no fix and you have to find a way to work around it.
 The first step is to go back to the issue queue and see what others have said.
 What sort of thing might this be?
 One example that comes to mind is that in Drupal 5 and Drupal 6 there is hard-coded HTML in the

 comment_render() function.
 This is one of the last places there is any hard-coded HTML in Drupal and can make changing comments to suit a site difficult or impossible depending on the site's needs.
 As you should expect when an issue reaches this level you can expect to find an issue in the Drupal.org issue queue.
 And low and behold there is http://drupal.org/node/162747.
 It may be possible to use one of the patches presented in just such an issue to solve your site's problem even if the issue is not completely resolved it should guide your solution.